roaldnefs/awesome-prometheus/README.md

 * [Prometheus: Monitoring at SoundCloud ](https://developers.soundcloud.com/blog/prometheus-monitoring-at-soundcloud) - Overview of Prometheus and first hand experience from Soundcloud.
 * [Prometheus: A Next-Generation Monitoring System](http://www.boxever.com/prometheus-a-next-generation-monitoring-system/) - First hand experiences using Prometheus from Boxever Tech.
 * [Monitor Docker Containers with Prometheus](http://5pi.de/2015/01/26/monitor-docker-containers-with-prometheus/) - Using Prometheus to monitor Docker containers.
-* [Prometheus and Kubernetes: A Perfect Match](https://www.weave.works/prometheus-kubernetes-perfect-match/) - Part 1 of 3 in the sersie _Prometheus and Kubernetes_.
+* [Prometheus and Kubernetes: A Perfect Match](https://www.weave.works/prometheus-kubernetes-perfect-match/) - Part 1 of 3 in the series _Prometheus and Kubernetes_.
-* [Prometheus and Kubernetes: Deploying](https://www.weave.works/prometheus-kubernetes-deploying/) - Part 2 of 3 in the sersie _Prometheus and Kubernetes_.
+* [Prometheus and Kubernetes: Deploying](https://www.weave.works/prometheus-kubernetes-deploying/) - Part 2 of 3 in the series _Prometheus and Kubernetes_.
-* [Prometheus and Kubernetes: Monitoring Your Applications](https://www.weave.works/prometheus-and-kubernetes-monitoring-your-applications/) - Part 3 in the sersie _Prometheus and Kubernetes_.
+* [Prometheus and Kubernetes: Monitoring Your Applications](https://www.weave.works/prometheus-and-kubernetes-monitoring-your-applications/) - Part 3 in the series _Prometheus and Kubernetes_.

 ## Uncategorized